 Theological Education Funds

-These bursaries, funded by the Percy Simpson Bailey and Rouff/Mackie-Jenkins funds, and by special collections at ordinations and installations, are intended to further the cause of Unitarian and Universalist (UU) theological education in Canada by supporting:
+These bursaries, funded by the Percy Simpson Bailey Fund, from donations from the First Unitarian Congregation of Toronto’s Rouff/Mackie-Jenkins Trust, and by special collections at ordinations and installations, are intended to further the cause of Unitarian and Universalist (UU) theological education in Canada by supporting:

 - UUs in Canada with expenses incurred annually by studying for the Ministry;

 - Canadian UU ministers with continuing education expenses; and

 - Canadian UU congregations who wish to support an intern minister.

 Bursaries are awarded based on financial need.
 An individual may receive a bursary up to three times in each category (three times for a student and three times for a minister).